Updated June 13, 2023

 The 3 Objectives of retargeting tools

-The first level of awareness has been generated by the CPC campaign and the description on the landing page or through your website.
-However, this initial awareness can be heightened by communicating to the customer through different platforms.
-The repeated campaigns help leave an imprint of your logo, trademarks, company information, products and brands among the target audience.
+The CPC campaign and the description on the landing page or through your website have generated the first level of awareness.
+However, communicating with customers through different platforms heightened their initial awareness.
+Repeated campaigns help leave an imprint of your logo, trademarks, company information, products, and brands among the target audience.
 One disadvantage is that heavy targeting is done even on prospects who may be weak, having only visited the landing page once.

 The obvious result that a company investing in retargeting tools expects is sales conversion.
-When a visitor comes to a landing page and registers, his awareness of the company and products are limited.
-If you are in a competitive industry such as sports goods, innerwear or kitchen appliances, further promotional messages by way of incentives- discounts, limited period offers can induce potential consumers to act.
+When a visitor comes to a landing page and registers, their is limit for his access of the company and products.
+If you are in a competitive industry such as sports goods, innerwear, or kitchen appliances, further promotional messages through incentives- discounts, limited period offers can induce potential consumers to act.
 Sales conversion can also happen due to brand familiarity through multiple channels.
-Or retargeting strategy can also convert some consumers to apply for free-trial.
+Or retargeting strategy can also convert some consumers to apply for a free trial.
 Thus qualified leads can move one step closer down the buying funnel.

 How to implement retargeting tools?

 Retargeting tools work better for companies whose websites have a daily visitor base of 10,000 and above.
-Pixels or cookies have to be installed on browsers used by the visitors.
-Landing pages should have a good design and text content that is appealing to the visitor and prompts them to register or sign up.
+Landing pages should have a good design and text content that is appealing to visitors and prompts them to register or sign up.
+Pixels or cookies have to be installed on browsers used by visitors.

-Considering the diversity of work (retargeting across platforms) and intensity of it, companies need to use a targeting platform or tool to handle the task.
-There are several retargeting tools available but the popular ones are Perfect Audience, Bizo, Adroll, and Retargeter.
+Considering the diversity of work (retargeting across platforms) and the intensity of it, companies need to use a targeting platform or tool to handle the task.
+Several retargeting tools are available, but the popular ones are Perfect Audience, Bizo, Adroll, and Retargeter.
 They are also possible through Facebook, Twitter, and Linkedin.

-The first step in the social media retargeting tools involves creating a list of the landing pages and other sources and export the file to Facebook’s custom audience manager.
+The first step in the social media retargeting tools involves creating a list of the landing pages and other sources and exporting the file to Facebook’s custom audience manager.

-In Facebook Manage Your Ads page, It is possible to segregate the audiences based on email, phone or user ids.
-Adopt appropriate naming conventions so that it is easy to find it later and track the results.
+On Facebook Manage Your Ads page, It is possible to segregate the audiences based on email, phone, or user ids.
+Adopt appropriate naming conventions so it is easy to find them later and track the results.

-In the Create Ad section, it is possible to define the objective of retargeting strategy campaigns such as more visits to the website, or sales conversions.
-The retargeting tools URL should have a UTM tracking code, a few words of text relevant to the campaign.
+In the Create Ad section, it is possible to define the objective of retargeting strategy campaigns such as more website visits to the website, or sales conversions.
+The retargeting tools URL should have a UTM tracking code and a few words of text relevant to the campaign.

-The ideal size of an FB Ad should be 1200 x 628 pixels and text matter should not occupy more than 20% of the ad.
+The ideal size of an FB Ad should be 1200 x 628 pixels, and text matter should not occupy more than 20% of the ad.
 It is possible to check it using an FB tool itself.
-It is possible to give a description to your ad with a limit of 200 characters.
+It is possible to describe your ad with a limit of 200 characters.

-The main advantage of FB ads is that it is easier to create than banner ads, and sidebar impression rates are up to 60% lower compared to CPM (Cost per Impression) promotions on search engines.
+The main advantage of FB ads is that it is easier to create than banner ads, and sidebar impression rates are up to 60% lower than CPM (Cost per Impression) promotions on search engines.

-To make Instagram retargeting work, a Facebook Pixel has to be put on your website that can be done using the FB Power Editor.
+To make Instagram retargeting work, Install Facebook Pixel on your website using the FB Power Editor to make.
 For Instagram Retargeting, a custom audience has to be created using the Facebook Pixel tab.
-One criterion could be to target people who have visited the site in last 15 days.
+One criterion could be to target people who have visited the site in the last 15 days.
 Then the creative for Instagram can be created using the Ad Set.

 According to reports, there is going to be more integration of Facebook and Instagram ads in the coming years.
-Mercedes was the first to use it in 2014 for the launch of GLA model.
-An FB campaign was followed up by Instagram visual branding.
-This helped the company to drive 54% more visitors to Mercedes website.
-Further, follow up with a direct response ad resulted in 580% growth in site visits.
-Instagram is innovating with call-to-action buttons such as Sign Up, Register, Buy now etc.
+Mercedes was the first to use it in 2014 to launch the GLA model.
+An FB campaign was followed up by Instagram’s visual branding.
+This helped the company to drive 54% more visitors to the Mercedes website.
+Further, follow-up with a direct response ad resulted in a 580% growth in site visits.
+Instagram innovates with call-to-action buttons such as Sign Up, Register, buy now, etc.

 The retargeting strategy is a recent phenomenon in digital marketing and still undergoing a lot of changes.
-Experts warn that retargeting strategy has its limitations and may not help bring a large number of visitors back to your website despite some successes reported.
+Experts warn that retargeting strategy has limitations and may only help few visitors back to your website despite some successes reported.
 According to Retargeter, companies should adhere to some principles while retargeting.
-Not all visitors should be targeted as overexposure can backfire.
+Overexposure can backfire if there are many target visitors.
 This can result in banner blindness.
 Negative feelings generated by frequent exposure can harm the brand.

-Instead, there should be a cap on a frequency of ads the tagged or cookied visitor will be exposed to.
-The second major problem associated with retargeting strategy is bombarding an existing customer with more ads which could annoy them.
-This can be avoided by implementing a burn code in retargeting so that converted customers are not exposed to the further promotional material.
-They should be served with ads only for products not bought by them or on the new launch of products by the company.
+Instead, there should be a cap on the frequency of ads the tagged or cookies visitor will be exposed to.
+The second major problem associated with retargeting strategy is bombarding an existing customer with more ads that could annoy them.
+Avoid this problem by implementing a burn code in retargeting.
+So that converted customers will not see further promotional material.
+Display ads only for products not bought by them or on the new launch of products by the company.

-It is important to set the goals for retargeting strategy and have budgets allocated at the outset.
-Some companies have reported lesser click rate on retargeting compared to CPC on Google.
-But if the goal of retargeting is increased brand awareness, then click ratio alone doesn’t matter.
-It is better to work with a single tool or service provider for retargeting as working with multiple teams could result in each of the biddings for the same banners or slots in Facebook, Twitter, Instagram etc. This will also drive up campaign costs.
-Creatives should be changed every few months as running the same ones for months could lead to decreased clicks.
-Just as in print ads, sufficient effort and resources should be devoted to having good creative for banners as it is more suited for brand awareness.
+It is important to set the goals for the retargeting strategy and have budgets allocated at the outset.
+Some companies have reported a lesser click rate on retargeting compared to CPC on Google.
+The click ratio alone doesn’t matter if the goal of retargeting is only increasing the brand awarness.
+It is better to work with a single tool or service provider for retargeting, as working with multiple teams could result in each of the biddings for the same banners or slots on Facebook, Twitter, Instagram, etc. This will also drive up campaign costs.
+Every few months creatives should change as running the same ones for months could lead to decrease in clicks ratio.
+Just as in print ads, sufficient effort and resources should be devoted to having good creativity for banners as it is more suited for brand awareness.

-the retargeting strategy should be specific as the visitors already are aware of the company and the product rather than generic.
-Websites and social media have low, medium and high traffic seasons and appropriate calendar for retargeting just as preparing an editorial calendar will help in better return on investment (ROI).
+The retargeting strategy should be specific as the visitors already are aware of the company and the product rather than generic.
+Websites and social media have low, medium, and high traffic seasons and an appropriate calendar for retargeting just as preparing an editorial calendar will help in a better return on investment (ROI).

-This has been a guide to retargeting tools is not restricted to serving visitors to the site with banner ads but it can also happen through social media-Twitter, Pinterest platforms.
+This article is a guide to retargeting tools.
+It limitless to serving visitors to the site with banner ads but it can also happen through social media-Twitter, Pinterest platforms.
 These are the following external link related to retargeting tools.